itsk0ntra/multi-tools/README.md

 https://github.com/Blank-c/ for the trojan grabber

-https://github.com/itsstremz/ for helping me making this project:]
+https://github.com/itsstremz/ for helping me making this project :]

 # Information
 I will update this project almost every day, so watch out for updates and give the project a star to support me :)